 Q: Who pays expenses like studio or location rental?

-Typically, I'll cover all expenses related to camera and lighting gear and will provide a shooting location unless we shoot outdoors, or you already have access to a location you'd like to shoot at, in which case I'll bring lighting equipment, backgrounds, or any other gear that we need to get the shots we want.
+I'll cover all expenses related to camera and lighting gear and will provide a studio or other shooting location unless we shoot outdoors, or you already have access to a location you'd like to shoot at, in which case I'll bring lighting equipment, backgrounds, or any other gear that we need to get the shots we want.

 Q: Will you edit the photos?